leodiman182/leodiman182/README.md

 <h3> :space_invader: Web Developer :space_invader: </h3>

-It is not that long that I joined the coding world, <br>
+It was not that long that I joined the coding world, <br>
 but I am already completely stoked about it <br>
 and my goal is to learn as much as I can!
 <br>